HeliosInteractive/SmartCardReader.node/README.md

 ###`SmartCardReader::poll`
 Polls data from the device returned by `SmartCardReader::query`.
 Caller should call this as often as possible to capture the data.
 Use of `process.nextTick` is advised.

+**Returns:** Read data on success, Empty string on failure OR no data.